|Coordinates:||7.15270 N 134.35923 E|

 Jellyfish of president Salii

-Clear Lake is only 3.9 ha large, maximum length of it is just approximately 330 meters, age of the lake - approximately 12,000 years.
-Depth of lake reaches 30 meters, purple-sulphur bacteria layer is located in the depth of 15 - 16 meters, below there is anoxic layer of water without life.
+Clear Lake is small (just 3.9 ha) and its maximum length is just some 330 meters, the age of the lake - approximately 12,000 years.
+Depth reaches 30 meters, purple-sulphur bacteria layer is located in the depth of 15 - 16 meters, below there is anoxic layer of water without life.

 Although the lake is small, here lives endemic subspecies of jellyfish - Mastigias cf. papua salii, named after the third president of Palau Lazarus Salii.

 Species compsition in Clear Lake is similar to species composition in Jellyfish Lake.
 Here also lives a predator of jellyfish - sea anemone Entamaea medusivora.

 But there is important difference - while the Jellyfish Lake is elongated in east-west direction, Clear Lake is stretched in north-south direction.
 It seems that this seemingly slight difference has big influence on fauna of the lake.
 Border between the seawater and anoxic water in Clear Lake is more diffuse and oxygen level is falling already at 6 - 10 meters depth.

 This is the most likely reason why jellyfish in Clear Lake appears sporadically, while in Jellyfish Lake there always (almost) is a lot of jellyfish.

 Jellyfish of Clear Lake also has daily migration pattern, although less pronounced than in Jellyfish Lake, here jellyfish does not evade from shadow.

 In order to survive sea anemone also had to elaborate different behaviour - besides the jellyfish it consumes mussels as well.

 See Clear Lake on the map of Palau!